bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 4.md

 All eyes turned toward an empty home where **answers** — or **danger** — await

 ## Trailing Taren Mohr
 Whoever decides to trail Taren Mohr can make a stealth roll to remain unseen and tail them.
-This is
+A stealth roll of 12 will allow a success.
+Taren is an honest herbalist and told the party legitimate information, this lead proves to be cold.